zowe/docs-site/docs/user-guide/sdks-using.md

     - To define the versioning scheme for Node packages, use [semantic versioning](https://docs.npmjs.com/about-semantic-versioning).

-### Install Java SDK from online registry
+### Install Java SDK from an online registry

 To install this library in your project, use a build tool such as Maven, Gradle or Ant.
 Use the following link to get the necessary artifact:

 https://mvnrepository.com/artifact/org.zowe.client.java.sdk/zowe-client-java-sdk

-For a Maven project add the SDK as a dependency by updating your pom.xml as follows:
+For a Maven project add the SDK as a dependency by updating your `pom.xml` as follows:

     <dependency>
         <groupId>org.zowe.client.java.sdk</groupId>